cirpue49/nano_project7/python/nano/p6/submit/README.md

     From my data visualization, I want to tell two points in baseball data.
 First, there is a positive correlation between hitting average and the number of homerun.
 The second point is that bigger sized players more likely to hit homerun.

 Feedback
+    I always asked my friends three questions.
+First, What do you think about this graph?.
+I wanted to know first impression of my graph.
+Second, My messages are properly conveyed or not.
+My messages are about correlation betweeen number of homerun and correlation between body size and player performance.
+Third, in order to make better data visualization which convey my messages, what can I improve in my graph.

     I got feedback from three person.
 First, my graph fails to tell any messages since there are too many plots.
+I implemented bubble chart to draw readers attention to some plots.
-Second, X axis should be narrow down sinc plots are concentrated on more than 0.20 in X axis.
+    Second, X axis should be narrow down since plots are concentrated on more than 0.20 in X axis.
+I did not change my x axis since if I did, my first message would not properly conveyed.
     Third is that it is weird to use two measurements to represent the number of homerun.
+It might be wired, but I decided to use two measurements for homerun to convey my messages.
+In addition, I encourage peole to understand what the circle side stands for by adding circular legend.

 Resources
     Scatter Plot Example "https://bl.ocks.org/weiglemc/6185069"